ptimoner/QGIS-Documentation/docs/training_manual/vector_analysis/reproject_transform.rst

 the data itself is in another CRS, QGIS can project it as if it were in a CRS of your choice.

-You can change the CRS of the project by clicking on the
+Você pode alterar o SRC do projeto clicando no botão
-|projectionEnabled| :sup:`Current projection` button in the bottom
+|projectionEnabled| :sup:`Current projection` no canto
-right corner of QGIS.
+inferior dieito do QGIS.

 #.
-In the dialog that appears, type the word ``global`` into the
+Na janela que aparece, digite a palavra ``global`` no campo
-   :guilabel:`Filter` field.
+   :guilabel:`Filter`.
-   A few CRSs should appear in the :guilabel:`Predefined Reference Systems` field below.
+   Alguns SRCs deveriam aparecer no campo :guilabel:`Predefined Reference Systems` abaixo.
 #.
-Select :guilabel:`WGS 84 / NSIDC EASE-Grid 2.0 Global | EPSG:6933`
+Selecione a entrada :guilabel:`WGS 84 / NSIDC EASE-Grid 2.0 Global | EPSG:6933`
-   entry by clicking on it, and then click :guilabel:`OK`.
+   clicando nela, e em seguida, clique em :guilabel:`OK`.

    Notice how the shape of South Africa changes.
    All projections work by changing the apparent shapes of objects on